-For low-income parents, no daycare often means no pay
+For low-income parents, no day care often means no pay

 Source: Census Bureau

-Daycare closures and other child-care disruptions increased sharply from December to January, as omicron cases peaked across the country, but they were most common in households that make less than $25,000 a year, data from the Census Household Pulse survey shows.
+Day-care closures and other child-care disruptions increased sharply from December to January, as cases of the omicron variant peaked across the country, but they were most common in households that make less than $25,000 a year, data from the Census Household Pulse survey shows.

-In the first two weeks of January, 30 percent of households with children under 11 reported child-care disruptions in the past 4 weeks, up from 22 percent in December — as children got sick or quarantined after covid exposure; or child-care centers shut down for outbreaks or lack of staff.
+In the first two weeks of January, 30 percent of households with children under 11 reported child-care disruptions in the past four weeks, up from 22 percent in December — as children got sick or quarantined after coronavirus exposure, or child-care centers shut down over outbreaks or lack of staff.

 When day cares closed, lower-income families were more likely to resort to unpaid leave or to quit jobs altogether.
 That’s in contrast to higher-income families, who often made do by using paid vacation and sick leave, supervising their children while working or cutting back on work hours.
 Households making $50,000 or less a year were far more likely to experience a pay cut than those making $100,000 or more a year.